 They would climb up to Trevarn’s house and stay hidden until they were sure he had left, and Everarn too.
 Fevan had been sure he would be there, given it was the weekend.

 They were in luck.
 As they climbed, they heard yelling coming from a house.
 Mazimba looked questioningly at Fevan and she nodded confirmation.

 Soon they drew level with the house and the shouting was decipherable.
 “Lazarn and Batefimba?
 Oh, this’ll be some show!”
 It was Trevarn.

 “What if it’s a trap?” responded a voice Fevan knew was Everarn’s.

 “Nedavarn orders you to come!
 If you continue to refuse you will both be arrested!”

-A few seconds later, the door opened and from the shadows they saw two men emerge, flanked by guards and with a third behind them, and head down towards the town square.
+A few seconds later, the door opened and from the shadows they saw two men emerge, flanked by guards and with an elf behind them, and head down towards the town square.

 Framed in the doorway once they had stepped out was a white-haired elf with long hair, Venixan, Fevan’s grandmother.
 She looked out into the darkness and Fevan realised she knew it was time.

 The door shut and they could see the movement of shadows in the room.
 They gave it five minutes, then headed for the door.
 The moment they knocked, Fevan’s grandmother reappeared, a young girl Mazimba could see was her sister behind her.